ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 arrayList.length = 0;
 ```

-Above code will clear the existing array by setting its length to 0.
+The code above will clear the existing array by setting its length to 0.
 This way of emptying an array will also update all the reference variables that point to the original array.

 For Instance: